 The magic word here is "interventions."
 It’s all about creating workflows where AI supports learners in thinking more critically, rather than just speeding through their work.

-The most valuable AI LMS use cases (what you should implement first)
+The most valuable AI Powered LMS use cases (what you should implement first)

 - Those who excel in diagnostics can skip the basics.